Rozhen, Bulgaria Guide

 Day Trips

-Approximately 30 minutes by car Rupite is a protected area known for its unique geological formations and association with the Bulgarian prophetess Baba Vanga.
-The area is located at the foot of the extinct volcano Kozhuh Mountain and is rich in mineral springs, creating a unique microclimate.
-Visit the Church of Saint Petka of Bulgaria, built in memory of Baba Vanga, and explore the surrounding landscape.
+Approximately 30 minutes by car Rupite is a protected area at the foot of the extinct volcano Kozhuh Mountain, known for its mineral springs and the final resting place of the Bulgarian prophetess Baba Vanga.
+The area is believed to have special energy and is a popular place for spiritual tourism.
+Visit the Church of St. Petka, built in memory of Baba Vanga, and enjoy the unique landscape.

-Approximately 45 minutes by car Sandanski is a town renowned for its mild climate, mineral springs, and ancient history.
-Explore the Archaeological Museum, which houses a rich collection of artifacts from the Roman and Byzantine periods.
-Stroll through the large and beautiful Sandanski Park, one of the largest city parks in Bulgaria, and enjoy the relaxing atmosphere.
+Approximately 45 minutes by car Sandanski is a town known for its mild climate, mineral springs, and ancient history.
+Explore the ruins of the ancient Roman city of Sandanski, relax in the town's parks, and enjoy the healing properties of the mineral water.
+It's a great place for a relaxing and rejuvenating day trip.

 Travel Time